royhadad/promiseAllObjectValues/README.md

 promiseAllObjectValues
 ======================

-This module exports a function that works just like promise.all, only instead of accepting an array, it accepts an object that it's values are promises!
+This node.js module exports a single function that works just like promise.all, only instead of accepting an array, it accepts an object that it's values are promises!

 This package comes with full typescript support!

 A demo is worth a thousand words: